Self-Care Slideshow Heading link

 How can I practice self-care?

-Here are some ideas for engaging in self-care (that aren’t watching Netflix).
+Here are some ideas for engaging in self-care (that aren’t watching Netflix - we figure that's a given).
 Remember that effective self-care strategies will likely differ from person to person, as well as from situation to situation, and culture to culture.
 So, try to consider what you know to be true about yourself before selecting self-care strategies to adopt.
 If you need to get away:

 - Visit a special place you enjoy